 Bike Bell Program

-One of the main concerns of SDMBA, is sharing the trails with everyone.
-Having a signal for trail users to know that a mountain biker is coming goes a long way to happy sharing of trails.
+A major effort that SDMBA work on year round, is trail etiquette education for ALL trail users.
+While slowing down, speaking up and giving respect to other trail users is key, having a bell on your bike goes a long way.
 While first started as a way for hikers to let bears know of their presence, bear bells attached to mountain bikes make it very easy for hikers, equestrians, and other bikers to not be surprised by an oncoming mountain biker.

-While bells are a tool to let other users know of your presence, the best way to ensure a pleasant time on the trail for everyone, is to speak up!
+While bells are a tool to let other users know of your presence, the best way to ensure a pleasant time on the trail for everyone, is to smile and say Hi!